 This entire process is often a gamble.
 There are many factors including weather, disease, bean quality, processing costs, current market rates for coffee, interest rates and time spent waiting that can easily wipe out any and all potential profit, no matter which of the above options the farmer chooses.

-The concept of Fair Trade is perhaps the most widely-recognized response to this harsh reality.
-Fair Trade USA, who is overseen by FLO (Fairtrade Labelling Organizations International), dictates Fair Trade standards in the United States.
-The goal is to enable coffee growers to earn a guaranteed price per pound of coffee beans.
-Additionally, $.10 per pound of coffee purchased through FLO is also paid by the buyer to fund community and business development projects in the countries where the beans were grown.
+The concept of Fair Trade Coffee is perhaps the most widely-recognized response to this harsh reality.
+Fair Trade USA, who is overseen by FLO (Fairtrade Labelling Organizations International), dictates Fair Trade Coffee standards in the United States.
+The goal is to enable coffee growers to earn a guaranteed price per pound from their buyers.
+Further, the buyer pays an additional $.10 per pound to fund community and business development projects.
 These projects are intended to improve education, sanitation and even healthcare in these impoverished nations.

 The concept itself is undoubtedly admirable.
 Not only will the coffee farmers receive a fair price per bean, but their local communities will also see improvements.
 However, there are numerous obstacles the grower must navigate in order to be eligible for a fair trade program.
-For example, participation in the program is limited to only very small farms.
-Furthermore, those farms cannot operate independently as they are required to be part of an established co-op with other small coffee farms.
-This means there are a host of coffee farmers who will never be considered for a fair trade program, regardless of their other qualifications, including independently operated farms, and those who have inherited a larger farm.
+For example, FLO limits participation in the program to only very small farms.
+Furthermore, those farms cannot operate independently as FLO requires farms to be part of an established co-op with other small coffee farms.
+The result is a host of coffee farmers who will never be considered for a fair trade coffee program, regardless of their other qualifications.
+This includes independently operated farms, and those who have inherited a larger farm.
 The requirement could actually even discourage a farmer from successfully expanding his farm!

-Additionally, the co-op is required to pay a substantial fee upon acceptance into the program—a fee most coffee farmers cannot afford.
-On top of this, in order to keep these fair trade prices high, FLO limits the number of participating farms, which means that even if a coffee grower meets all of the conditions and can pay the entry fee, they are still unlikely to be able to sell their beans as part of a fair trade program.
+FLO also requires a substantial fee upon acceptance into the program—a fee most coffee farmers cannot afford.
+On top of this, in order to keep these fair trade coffee prices high, FLO limits the number of participating farms.
+This means that even if a coffee grower meets all of the conditions and can pay the entry fee, they are still unlikely to be able to sell their beans as part of a fair trade program.

-Even if a farmer is accepted into the fair trade program, they still may not receive the full guaranteed price per pound.
+Even acceptance into the fair trade program may not guarantee that the farmer will receive the full guaranteed price per pound.
 Because the guaranteed rate is paid to the co-op, the rate may or may not be passed along to the actual coffee grower.
 In many cases there are no price guarantees whatsoever to the individual grower, nor wage guarantees to workers.
-In fact, many times the workers will still receive less than local minimum wage standards, even while employed by a fair trade farm.
+Many times the workers will still receive less than local minimum wage standards, even while employed by a fair trade farm.
 In most fair trade cases, the coffee buyer has no knowledge of the farmers or pickers who grew their coffee, and no ongoing relationship with them.

 While Fair Trade USA and FLO have been very successful in turning the world’s attention to the plight of coffee growers, the program has been largely unsuccessful in significantly reducing poverty among coffee growers.
 To learn more consider reading The Taste of Many Mountains by Bruce Wydick.

-While the concept of “Fair Trade” has evolved into an organizational system of regulations, the newer concept of “Direct Trade” simply describes the relationship between the farmer and the buyer, with the third party regulatory committee removed completely.
+While the concept of “Fair Trade Coffee” has evolved into an organizational system of regulations, the newer concept of “Direct Trade Coffee” simply describes the relationship between the farmer and the buyer.
+The third party regulatory committee is removed completely.
 In a direct trade relationship, the coffee buyer literally has a direct relationship with the coffee farmer.
-Instead of purchasing coffee beans through the fair trade regulators, or purchasing a particular quality and quantity of beans from the coffee processing facility in the growing countries, coffee companies purchase beans directly from the farmers.
+Instead of purchasing coffee beans through the fair trade regulators or a coffee processing facility, coffee companies purchase beans directly from the farmers.

-The first obvious benefit of the direct trade model is the tremendous cost savings of removing the fees associated with the third party.
-By purchasing directly from the farmer, the cut for a coyote, the reselling fees of the processing facility, and the cost associated with fair trade certification can all be added back into the potential profit for the coffee grower, who it turns out, can actually make a higher profit without the help of these third party regulators.
+The first obvious benefit of the direct trade model is the tremendous cost savings of the fees associated with the third party.
+By purchasing directly from the farmer, the cut for a coyote, the reselling fees of the processing facility, and the cost associated with fair trade certification can all be added back into the potential profit for the coffee grower.
+As a result, the farmer can actually make a higher profit without the help of these third party regulators.